viyigutierrez/viyigutierrez/README.md

 I´m an electronic engineer - fullstack developer.
 I love :heart: science and technology because through them I know how the world works and I can improve people's lives :family: through technology.

+I’m a developer who is mainly interested in web technologies, specially in **frontend development**.

 Some technologies I enjoy working with include ReactJS, JavaScript, React.js - Redux, PostgreSQL, Sequelize and Node.js.

 - Knowledge in: